Milton Keynes and North Bucks

 • Robin Hood Church Road Clifton Reynes MK46 5DR Telephone(01234) 711574

 The pub has been taken over by the local community and has a warm and welcoming atmosphere.
 Opening hours have now increased.
 The pub has two bars, with some parts which are as they were in the 17th century including a spectacular inglenook fireplace.
 The larger bar features a Northamptonshire skittles table with a smaller bar and a conservatory.
 Serving two regularly-changing ales most of the time,often one of them a local beer.
-Excellent food is now available, with home-made sausages and pies, all made on the premises by the publican, but with some "pub classics", vegetarian options and children's choices.
+Excellent food is now available, with vegetarian options and children's choices.
 Walkers are welcome, especially if they leave their muddy boots inside the back porch!
 It has a large well-furnished beer garden - both patio and grass - with plenty of space for active children.
 Public transport now only provided by the MK Connect ride-sharing minibus service.

 • Drayton Parslow